 Tips for visiting a cenote:

-I know we preach about wearing sunscreen however you can pollute the waters in the cenotes.
-The chemicals from our sunscreen can seep into the local drinking water supply contaminating it.
-It is the main source of fresh water in the peninsula so do the right thing and not use any lotions before jumping in! - Bring a sun cover.
+This is a non-negotiable.
+However, you can pollute the waters in the cenotes.
+The chemicals from our sunscreen can seep into the local drinking water supply, contaminating it.
+It is the main source of freshwater in the peninsula.

 This heavily depends on which cenote you visit.
 The local, smaller cenotes are completely fine if you bring some food with you.
 Probably best to avoid food with the larger/touristy cenotes.